Nonreciprocal transition between two indirectly coupled energy levels: Introduction

 The remainder of this paper is organized as follows.
-In Sec.~II, a multi-level system is introduced and the dynamical equations are given under the Weisskopf-Wigner approximation.
-The time evolution of the populations and the transition probabilities between two levels are investigated, and nonreciprocal transitions are shown in Sec.~III.
-Moreover, the spontaneous emission spectra of the systems with nonreciprocal transitions are discussed in Sec.~IV, which provide us a convenient way to measure nonreciprocal transitions in experiments.
-Finally, the conclusions is given in Sec.~V.
+In Sec.~\ref{HD}, a cyclic four-level configuration for two energy levels coupled indirectly by two auxiliary levels is introduced and the dynamical equations are given under the Weisskopf-Wigner approximation.
+The time evolution of the populations and the transition probabilities between the two energy levels are investigated, and nonreciprocal transitions are shown in Sec.~\ref{TP}.
+Moreover, the spontaneous emission spectra of the systems with nonreciprocal transitions are discussed in Sec.~\ref{SE}, which provide us a convenient way to measure nonreciprocal transitions in experiments.
+Finally, the conclusions is given in Sec.~\ref{CN}.